HOME SEARCH ALL TOPICS

 While the telephonists sat at their positions, a section supervisor would look over five or six of them from behind.
 She would watch every move and listen to every word that was said.
 Above her was the chief supervisor.
 Her desk was on a raised dais and she had facilities to enable her to listen in to what was being said at any position.
 She was a god!

-'Keep calm and carr on' in WW2 air raids
+'Keep calm and carry on' in WW2 air raids

-During the worst of the bombing in World War Two, numerous bits were blown off the exchange building and it was frequently prudent to go into the shelter.
+During the worst of the bombing in World War Two, numerous bits were blown off my exchange building and it was frequently prudent to go into the shelter.

 With a daytime air raid, the exchange still had to keep working, so we lads always insisted on the girls going into the shelter while we took over the switchboards.
 There would be three or four of us instead of 20 or 30 telephonists.
 Gone was the polite request for, "Number please", and in its place was, "Is this call of urgent national importance?"